 The establishments are so small that usually, no more than 5 people can fit in.
-Establishments, who server foreigners display an English menu outside.
+Establishments, who serve foreigners, display an English menu outside.
 The rest of the places are reserved for locals so don't be offended if you can't get in.

 It can be intimidating to enter one of these super tiny places.
-If you are not comfortable going there on your own, join the 3 hours guided tour around the Golden Gai neighbourhood to experience the best of the unique izakaya, bar stall and pub nightlife.
+If you are not comfortable going there on your own, join a guided tour around the Golden Gai neighbourhood to experience the best of the unique izakaya, bar stall and pub nightlife.
 This is something we did during our first trip to Tokyo and we learnt so much about the local culture.
 Besides, you will get to try popular Japanese dishes as recommended by your local guide.

 Insider Tip: To get there, take the subway to Shinjuku Station.
 Golden Gai area is about 5-10 mins walk.
 Hours vary from place to place.
 Some are open 24/7 some open from afternoon until late.
 Visit during weekdays as the area is less busy.
 Right after work, locals head to this area to drink and have food.
 With the tourists, it becomes crowded.
 Fridays are obviously crazy.

 22. Walk on Memory Lane (Omoide Yokochō)

 Located in Shinjuku, the Memory Lane is a small, cramped alleyway with many eateries and tiny bars.
 For foodies, this is one of the most popular tourist attractions in Tokyo.
 And one we strongly recommend!